BlitzWolf007/TownySounds/README.md

 sound is one the same sounds that autocomplete in the `/playsound` command

-the event key (eg NewDayEvent) is a Towny even, these can be found in the javadocs such as
+the event key (eg NewDayEvent) is a Towny event, these can be found in the javadocs such as

 [Main Events](https://townyadvanced.github.io/Towny/javadoc/prerelease/com/palmergames/bukkit/towny/event/package-summary.html)